RESEARCH STARTER

 Since the 1960s, social scientists and commentators have commonly distinguished between "sex" and "gender."
 While sex refers to the biological distinctions between male and female (on the basis of genitalia, chromosomes, and secondary sex characteristics), gender entails the socially and culturally defined qualities commonly associated with one’s sex—in other words, gender involves the culturally defined notions of what is considered masculine or feminine.
 One aspect of gender is a person’s gender identity—that is, whether a person feels male, female, or nonbinary.

 Although a common perception is that a person’s sex is biologically clear-cut, this is actually inaccurate.
-Intersex advocates note that approximately 1 out of every 1,500 to 2,000 births require a sex differentiation specialist to be called in, because the baby’s sex is ambiguous—sometimes on a chromosomal level.
+Intersex advocates note that approximately 1 out of every 1,500 to 2,000 births requires a sex differentiation specialist to be called in, because the baby’s sex is ambiguous—sometimes on a chromosomal level.
 Thus, many experts and people in the transgender community argue that gender is not a binary and is not fixed, but instead exists as a spectrum that people can move along over the course of their lives.
 Furthermore, they oppose any discrimination against those who do not conform to traditional social expectations about sex and gender.

 History

 Although the term "transgender" only emerged in the mid-twentieth century, gender-nonconforming people have existed throughout history and around the world.
 While some cultures have accepted certain nonbinary identities or behaviors, many societies developed relatively strict gender norms based on a male-female binary.
-Religious belief often helped shape gender norms, and the influential Abrahamic religions Judaism, Christianity, and Islam all notably tended to promote a binary view of both gender and sexuality.
+Religious belief often helped shape gender norms, and the influential Abrahamic religions, Judaism, Christianity, and Islam, all notably tended to promote a binary view of both gender and sexuality.
 This contributed to widespread intolerance of people who did not conform to these norms.
 In Western society, gender-nonconforming people were long viewed as morally deviant and often associated with "exotic" cultures or mental illness.

 Due to discrimination and persecution, historically, many people who might fit the modern concept of transgender identity did not broadcast their nonconformity.
 Some individuals likely passed as male or female and completely hid the fact that this was different from their sex assigned at birth.
 Personal accounts from gender-nonconforming people are rare for much of the historical record, so researchers must rely on secondary sources that typically reflect societal prejudices and therefore may often be inaccurate.
 Additionally, because historical accounts do not follow modern definitions of transgender identity or related concepts, it can be difficult to study exactly how different groups were treated.
 For example, gender nonconformity and sexual nonconformity were historically often conflated.
 For these reasons, scholars often caution against labeling historical examples of gender-nonconforming individuals as transgender.
 Nevertheless, it is clear that inequality predominated for centuries.

 The rise of modern medicine and the field of psychology in the 1800s brought about increased interest in what would later be considered transgender identity.
 There began to be a broad shift from religious to medical perspectives, but this did not end discrimination.
 Indeed, medical literature tended to pathologize gender nonconformity, with early references to the subject largely found in texts on abnormal psychology.
-By the mid-1800s there was a wave of laws discriminating against the LGBTQ community in many Western nations.
+By the mid-1800s, there was a wave of laws discriminating against the LGBTQ community in many Western nations.
 In response, activists promoted a new field of study known as sexology, which in the early twentieth century helped begin to more formally distinguish transgender identity from other persecuted LGBTQ groups.
 Pioneering work on transition-related surgery was done in the 1920s and 1930s, especially in Germany, but this was often met with considerable negative public backlash.
 Notably, the Nazis cracked down heavily on this emerging scholarship and on the LGBTQ community as a whole.

 After World War II, the transgender community gradually gained greater visibility in Western society but continued to face severe inequality.
-Transgender identity continued to be treated as a mental health problem by the medical community, a view that was reinforced by the American Psychiatric Association's inclusion of "transsexualism" in the influential Diagnostic Statistic Manual of Mental Disorders (DSM) in 1980.
+Transgender identity continued to be treated as a mental health problem by the medical community, a view that was reinforced by the American Psychiatric Association's inclusion of "transsexualism" in the influential Diagnostic and Statistical Manual of Mental Disorders (DSM) in 1980.
 Yet there was also growing activism and advocacy for LGBTQ rights.
 The Compton's Cafeteria riot in San Francisco in 1966 was an early prominent protest by transgender women and drag queens, and the more famous 1969 Stonewall riots in New York City are widely considered a turning point in the modern LGBTQ+ movement.
 Some countries and other jurisdictions began to enact policies related to trans rights; for example, in 1972 Sweden was the first nation to let people legally change their gender.

-In the 1990s there was a proliferation of transgender scholarship that further advanced the cause of transgender equality.
+In the 1990s, there was a proliferation of transgender scholarship that further advanced the cause of transgender equality.
 However, discrimination and even outright physical violence against transgender people remained deeply problematic in many places, including the United States.
 The 1993 murder of Brandon Teena and several other high-profile murders related to gender identity brought media attention to the issue and helped drive another wave of activism.
 The annual Transgender Day of Remembrance was first held in 1999 to commemorate people murdered due to transphobia.

 Transgender Inequality in Contemporary US Society

 The early twenty-first century saw a significant increase in public attention to the transgender community, including efforts to better understand and raise awareness of inequality issues.
-In 2011 the National Center for Transgender Equality and the National Gay and Lesbian Task Force (later the National LGBTQ Task Force) published a report containing the findings of the National Transgender Discrimination Survey.
+In 2011, the National Center for Transgender Equality and the National Gay and Lesbian Task Force (later the National LGBTQ Task Force) published a report containing the findings of the National Transgender Discrimination Survey.
 The data indicated that transgender individuals in the United States and its territories, including Puerto Rico, Guam, and the US Virgin Islands, face extreme levels of discrimination and inequality.
 According to the report, this discrimination, which is severely compounded for transgender people of color, often "lead[s] to insurmountable challenges and devastating outcomes."

 Among the more notable statistics from that survey, 41 percent of respondents reported having attempted suicide in the past, compared to just 1.6 percent of the general population.
 This percentage was even higher among respondents who had lost a job due to bias (55 percent), had been harassed or bullied in school (51 percent), had low income, or had been a victim of physical assault (61 percent) or sexual assault (64 percent).
 In addition, respondents were nearly four times as likely to have a household income of less than $10,000 compared to the general population and experienced twice the rate of unemployment, with an even higher unemployment rate (four times the national rate) among respondents of color.